virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_general.md

 - long -> AlphaNumericString(int: length) -> java.lang.String

+## CSVFrequencySampler

+Takes a CSV with sample data and generates random values based on the relative frequencies of the values in the file.
+The CSV file must have headers which can be used to find the named columns.
+I.E. take the following imaginary \`animals.csv\` file: animal,count,country puppy,1,usa puppy,2,colombia puppy,3,senegal kitten,2,colombia \`CSVFrequencySampler('animals.csv', animal)\` will return \`puppy\` or \`kitten\` randomly. \`puppy\` will be 3x more frequent than \`kitten\`. \`CSVFrequencySampler('animals.csv', country)\` will return \`usa\`, \`columbia\`, or \`senegal\` randomly. \`colombia\` will be 2x more frequent than \`usa\` or \`senegal\`.
+Use this function to infer frequencies of categorical values from CSVs.

+- long -> CSVFrequencySampler(java.lang.String: filename, java.lang.String: columnName) -> java.lang.String
+  - *notes:* Create a sampler of strings from the given CSV file.
+The CSV file must have plain CSV headers as its first line.
+@param filename The name of the file to be read into the sampler buffer
+@param columnName The name of the column to be sampled
+  - *ex:* `CSVFrequencySampler('values.csv','modelno')` - *Read values.csv, count the frequency of values in 'modelno' column, and sample from this column proportionally*

 ## Clamp

 Clamp the output values to be at least the minimum value and at most the maximum value.